 If you’re looking for something unique, several local artists and galleries specialize in original paintings.
 Making Waves, a working studio and gallery at Ocean Club Plaza for artist Alex Skye, is one such location.

 There’s a great selection of fine art photography as well.
-As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminium, canvas, and matted prints.
+As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminum, canvas, and matted prints.
 Prints can be found is sizes ranging from tiny desktop examples, to large format prints that are several feet wide.
-Many photographers are able accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.
+Many photographers are able to accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.

 Coastal scenes by local artist Lise Thompson.

 Silk, glass, ceramic, and glazed works offer another interesting perspective.
 Many of these crafts are perfect gifts or reminders of your vacation in the Turks and Caicos.

 Exporting Art From the Turks and Caicos